The power of myths and our understanding of the causes of weight gain

 - Starchy foods increase belly fat

-- Sugar substitutes (even SPLENDA® Brand Sweetener, heaven forbid!) can cause obesity
+- Sugar substitutes (even SPLENDA® Brand Sweetener, heaven forbid!) can cause weight gain and even obesity

-Letting go of the myth about sugar substitutes and weight gain is particularly difficult for some people, despite the evidence to the contrary.
+Letting go of the myth about sugar substitutes as one of the causes of weight gain is particularly difficult for some people, despite the evidence to the contrary.

-Using a low cal sweetener such as SPLENDA® No Calorie Sweetener in place of sugar, is probably not enough to make you reach your weight loss goal, but can certainly help, and is one of many small changes you can make in your diet and physical activity to get there.
+Using a low-calorie sweetener such as SPLENDA® No Calorie Sweetener in place of sugar, is probably not enough to prevent weight gain or make you reach your weight loss goal, but can certainly help, and is one of many small changes you can make in your diet and physical activity to get there.
 Just like using smaller plates to control portion sizes and taking the stairs instead of the elevator, small changes can add up to big results when they become part of a healthy lifestyle.

 If you find it hard letting go of a myth, it may help to remember that it probably began to explain something we once didn’t understand.
 But after we have the facts to explain it, we don’t need the myth any more.

 For more information, read “Dear Dietitian, Will Artificial Sweeteners Cause Me to Gain Weight?”